majick/hue-cli/README.md

 hue-cli
 =======

 Command Line Interface to the Philips Hue lighting system.
+It was abandoned upstream, and I needed to fix a crash.

 # Installation
 To begin using, install the ruby gem (this requires ruby 1.9 and rubygems)